fmolinalopez/Hearthstone-Deck-Builder/README.md

 as creating a new deck, click Edit deck once you've finished editing it to apply changes.

 ### Deleting an existing deck ###
-Click the Delete button nex to the Edit button of a deck to delete that deck.
+Click the Delete button next to the Edit button of a deck to delete that deck.

 ### Card List ###
 Click on Card List to access the Card List page wich displays a list with the image of every card.